no-1ankush/java-challenges/README.md

 # Java Challenges

-This has the tricky Java Challenges I faced and their solutions..
+Various Java Challenges I faced with their solutions..

 ***In order to best access your performance, I recommend to try to solve the problem before taking a look at the solution.***